 Russian Federation supports following texts and proposals in the A.1.

 1.1.1 Study groups meet to facilitate the approval of Recommendations.
 Such meetings shall only be held with the approval of the Director of the Telecommunication Standardization Bureau (TSB), and with due consideration of the physical and budgetary capabilities of the ITU Telecommunication Standardization Sector (ITU-T).
 To minimize the number of meetings required, every effort should be made to resolve questions by correspondence (No. 245 of the ITU Convention).
+To the extent possible, different study groups, or working parties of different study groups, should not hold an (opening or closing) plenary meeting at the same date and time.

 1.1.4 The timetable of meetings shall be prepared and communicated to participating bodies well in advance (one year), to give them time to study problems and submit contributions within the prescribed time-limits and to give TSB time to distribute the contributions.
 In this way, study group chairmen and delegates will be given the opportunity to consider the contributions in advance, thus helping to make meetings more efficient and reduce their length.
 A study group chairman, in conjunction with the Director, may schedule short additional study group or working party meetings for the purpose of making the consent, determination or decision, as appropriate, on a draft new or revised Recommendation (to keep current text)

 1.3.1 At the beginning of each study period, an organization proposal and an action plan for the study period shall be prepared by each study group chairman with the help of TSB.
 The plan should take into account any priorities and coordination arrangements recommended by the Telecommunication Standardization Advisory Group (TSAG) or decided by WTSA. (to keep current text)

-1.3.2 A collective letter with an agenda of the meeting, a draftwork plan , and a listing of the Questions or proposals under the general areas of responsibility to be examined shall be prepared by TSB with the help of the chairman.
+1.3.2 A collective letter with an agenda of the study group or working party meeting, a draft timetable, and a listing of the Questions or proposals under the general areas of responsibility to be examined shall be prepared by TSB with the help of the chairman.

 1.3.3 If an insufficient number of contributions or notification of contributions has been submitted, no meeting should be held.
-The decision whether to cancel a meeting or not shall be taken by the Director, in agreement with the chairman of the study group or working party concerned (to keep current text).
+The decision whether to cancel a meeting or not shall be taken by the Director, in agreement with the chairman of the study group or working party concerned (to keep current text) and shall be reflected in a collective letter.

 1.4.1 The chairman shall direct the debates during the meeting, with the assistance of TSB. (to keep current text)

-1.4.6 Chairmen will ask, during each meeting, whether anyone has knowledge of intellectual property rights issues, including patents, copyright for software or text, marks, the use of which may be required to implement or publish the Recommendation being considered.
+1.4.6 Chairmen of study groups or working parties will ask, during each meeting, whether anyone has knowledge of intellectual property rights issues, including patents, copyright for software or text, marks, the use of which may be required to implement or publish the Recommendation being considered.
 The fact that the question was asked shall be recorded in the working party or study group meeting report, along with any affirmative responses.

 1.5 Liaison statements